daveabrock/daveabrock.github.io/_posts/2020-06-24-simplified-null-validation.markdown

 tags: [csharp]
 ---

+**UPDATE:** *Since the initial publishing of the post, the approach has changed.
+This post has been updated to reflect the latest news*.

 In my last post, I took a [test drive through some C# 9 features](https://daveabrock.com/2020/06/18/reduce-mental-energy-with-c-sharp) that might make your developer life easier.
 In it, I mentioned using logical patterns, such as the `not` keyword to throw an `ArgumentException`, if wanted:

 ```csharp